kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 	#.
 Phase 2 is the period during which new, unseen data is collected by process monitoring in real-time.
 This data can be compared with the limits calculated from the "in control" data.

 	#.
-Assuming the dataset was derived from phase I operation, the batch yield data was grouped into subgroups of size 3.
+Assuming the dataset was derived from phase 1 operation, the batch yield data was grouped into subgroups of size 3.
 However, since the total number of data points (N=241) is not a multiple of three, the data set was truncated to the closest multiple of 3, i.e. :math:`N_{new} = 240`, by removing the last data point.
 Subsequently, the mean and standard deviation were calculated for each of the 80 subgroups.
 From this data, the lower and upper control limits were calculated as follows:

 		.. math::